GowthamiWudaru/Operationalizing-Machine-Learning-With-Azure/README.md

 # Future work

-<p>As of now, we only have automl run in the pipeline.
-We can add the deploy best model(if the primary metric is in required range) to the pipeline and also add a simple health check for the REST EP</p>
+As of now, we only have automl run in the pipeline.
+We can add the deploy best model(if the primary metric is in required range) to the pipeline and also add a simple health check for the REST EP.

+Using Service principal for authentication as it is a better way to write secure scripts or programs, allowing you to apply both permissions restrictions and locally stored static credential information.

+The model performance can be improved by giving a balanced dataset as input(by undersampling or oversampling methods) and by exploring the automl config(like adding custom FeaturizationConfig)

 # Screen Recording